 Bjarki Bragason

-Dean of the Fine Art Department at the Iceland University of the Arts.
+Artist, Dean of Fine Art at Iceland University of the Arts

 Artists Anna Líndal, Bjarki Bragason, and Hildigunnur Birgisdóttir each approach human-made systems in their work and artistic research in different ways, exploring how these systems connect with and intertwine with other systems in the environment.
 In this panel, they present talks reflecting key themes in their artistic practices.
 Hildigunnur discusses her art as a method for making sense of the materiality of humanity, the manifestations of late-capitalist conceptual systems, and objects that are often produced to be invisible—supporting other things and easing their journey from producer to consumer.
 Anna has for years conducted research in and on Surtsey and the Grímsvötn caldera, a natural phenomenon and subject of scientific study.
 Her talk summarizes the working process and how she translates scientific data into an art practice.
 Bjarki presents his research project 3009 Years, in which he has followed the gradual abandonment and eventual demolition of a backyard, observing the site become a symbol of broader entropic developments in the environment during the Anthropocene.